 The best part?
 No long Loom videos or wordy SOPs (Standard Operating Procedures) are needed!

-Each of the 4 reference charts is just a collection of a few handy pieces of information to make your work THAT much easier when tomorrow arrives.
+Each of the 4 reference charts is just a collection of a few handy pieces of information to Use our Make affiliate link! your work THAT much easier when tomorrow arrives.

 Ready?
 Let’s dive in.

 Reference Chart #1 – Meeting Links

 This chart is a general area where we can house all of the locations where our team meets.
 This can be used either meet with clients or have internal meetings.
 It’s a simple list of Use our Zoom affiliate link!, Google Meet, or Conference Call links.

 Alongside each link, we describe what they’re used for, whether it’s on a recurring basis, and how to set up a call or meeting on each platform.